Skip to Content

 Head to north Kerala for mountain scenery, seaside villages, Malabar cuisine, and fewer crowds.

-Central Kerala includes the capital Cochin, along with the regions of Palakkad, Thrissur, Idukki, Ernakulam and Kottayam.
+Central Kerala includes the city Cochin, along with the regions of Palakkad, Thrissur, Idukki, Ernakulam and Kottayam.
 Cochin is famous for its Chinese fishing nets and cultural venues.

 Visit central Kerala for beaches such as Cherai Beach, offbeat backwaters, the big city and farmlands.